rust-lang-ua/learn_rust_together/README.md

 - ( _toy_ ) -- educatuinal toy projects
 - ( _introductory_ ) -- introductory level
 - ( _advanced_ ) -- advanced level
+- _about:setup_ -- how to install rust and stup your development environment
 - ( _about:mem_ ) -- about memory management in Rust, the difference between heap, stack, code segments, etc
 - ( _about:app_size_ ) -- about size of target application
 - ( _about:async_ ) -- about asynchronous programming